rotundasoftware/modui-base/README.md

 ### Subviews
 ModuiBase provides an easy way to manage subviews in order to facilitate the use of small, encapsulated views that can be reused.

-To create a subview, just include `<div data-subview="mySubview"></div>` in a view's template and then define a creator function for the subview in the class' `subviewCreators` property.
+To create a subview, just include an empty `div` with the `data-subview` attribute in a view's HTML contents (e.g. `<div data-subview="mySubview"></div>`) and then define a creator function with a matching name in the class' `subviewCreators` property.
 The subview management logic:

 * Automatically puts references to subviews in a hash keyed by name, e.g. `this.subviews.mySubview`
 * Maintains subviews when a parent view is re-rendered, preserving subview state.